pensjonatus/flash-fiction/blog/in-the-hallway.md

 ---
-title: 'In the Hallway'
+title: In the Hallway
 date: '2012-06-13'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 Fred was on his way to apartment 2E.
 He was holding the paper shopping bag  in